vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/key-providers/native-key-provider/README.md

 ### How does Native Key Provider work with Enhanced Linked Mode (ELM)?

-Key providers only serve hosts that are directly attached to a vCenter Server, and are not automatically replicated between the vCenter Servers that participate in Enhanced Linked Mode.
-Configure the individual vCenter Server key providers separately.
+Key providers only serve hosts that are directly attached to a vCenter, and are not automatically replicated between the vCenters that participate in Enhanced Linked Mode.
+Configure the individual vCenter key providers separately.

-### I have many vCenter Servers.
+### I have many vCenters.
 Should I configure them all with different Native Key Provider instances, or should I export one and import it everywhere else?

 This is a design decision on your part, but both options are supported.
 If you want to use Cross-vCenter vMotion to migrate encrypted workloads between clusters you will need the same key provider configured on both the source and the destination.
 If you choose to configure separate Native Key Provider instances ensure that their names are unique, so that future name collisions do not occur if you restore a backup of an Native Key Provider instance.

-### Are there problems with using the same Native Key Provider instance on all vCenter Servers?
+### Are there problems with using the same Native Key Provider instance on all vCenters?

 This is supported.
 All environments are different, and any potential risks involved in using the same cryptographic keys in all locations should be modeled with the help of your own information security experts.
 It is worth noting that, if a Native Key Provider KDK is compromised, it is straightforward to create a new Native Key Provider instance, import it elsewhere, set as the default, and have all the virtual machines rekeyed to the new instance using PowerCLI, while the workloads are running.